Legal

 You can request deletion of crash data and performance data associated with your device by contacting us at support@madbunnies.dev.
 We will process your request and instruct Google to delete the relevant data from both Firebase Crashlytics and Firebase Performance Monitoring.

 You can also reset your Crashlytics installation UUID and Firebase installation ID at any time by reinstalling the app, which severs the link between future data and past data.
+Reinstalling will also clear the local copy of the unlock receipt; you can recover it at any time using the “Restore Purchases” function in Fablum’s settings, which re-fetches the receipt from Apple or Google.

 Automated decision-making